weareenvoy/tdd-string-calculator/readme.md

 Basically, if you want more of a challenge, we’ll keep going.
 If you’re comfortable with what we’ve done over the last bunch of commits and branches, check it out and feel free to ignore any other commits.

 #### Test #9 -- Handling Numbers That Are Too Big

+Follow along with the code completely by following the commits in `test/9-number-size-limit`.

 The next requirement is that any numbers larger than 1000 are ignored.
 To translate, a string of `2,1000` should return `1002`, and a string of `2,1001` should return `2`.